-The exam will be given a few days before the semester starts (NOT the FIRST DAY OF CLASSES!)
+The exam will be given two times per semester, approximately at the start of the semester and at the end of the semester.
 This is usually two days prior to the beginning of classes.
 If you are enrolled in the EE101 class, the exam is given during the normally scheduled exam time.
 The exam is also given to currently enrolled EE98 students on the make-up exam day as listed in the schedule.
 Bring a laptop with a working internet connection.
 The exam will be given face to face, but online.

 Registering for the Self diagnostic Exam:Email the EE department your nine-digit student ID to add you the EE101 practice shell in canvas.
 The current EE admin is Roopa Gadham email: roopa.gadham[at]sjsu[dot]edu.
 If you do not hear a response in two business days just use the “myopenmath” shell.
 Myopenmath has the same info as Canvas.

 - Has a video and notes on how to succeed on the exam.

 - Is where your score will be posted.

 - Will be used to notify you of reminders about the exam.

 Can I access a practice exam before I am an official EE student?